News Coverage with Free Press OKC

 “When people could go anywhere else in the city, they’re choosing us—and that feels really good,” said Plaza District Executive Director Rachael Crawford.

-The Oklahoma City Zoo celebrated its centennial with record attendance and new attractions, including the $35 million Expedition Africa.
-The zoo welcomed over 1.1 million visitors and showcased new animal births, like five African lion cubs and U.S. firsts in tortoise breeding.
-A $115-$230 million master plan will update exhibits and facilities, starting with the Shore to Sea habitat in 2027.
+The OKC Zoo celebrated its centennial with record attendance and new attractions, including the $35 million Expedition Africa.
+The zoo welcomed over a million visitors and showcased new animal births, like five African lion cubs and U.S. firsts in tortoise breeding.
+Plus a master plan will update exhibits and facilities, starting with the Shore to Sea habitat in 2027.

-The 2024 Oklahoma State Fair ran from September 12–22, offering a blend of new activities and traditional favorites.
+Every year, the Oklahoma State Fair offers offering a blend of new activities and traditional favorites.
 Attendees enjoyed highlights like the towering Sky Eye Wheel, Disney On Ice, and fresh events such as OK!toberfest and interactive stargazing sessions.
-With a range of inventive fair foods and a new youth attendance policy to enhance safety, the fair created a lively, family-friendly atmosphere that helped kick off the fall season in style.
+With a range of inventive fair foods and a new youth attendance policy to enhance safety, the fair created a lively, family-friendly atmosphere that helped kick off the fall season.

 Brigitte Biffle is the new Chief Public Defender of Oklahoma County, succeeding Robert “Bob” Ravitz.
 With over 12 years at the Public Defender’s Office, Biffle focuses on expanding rehabilitation programs and improving client support.
 She aims to enhance fairness in the justice system and increase public awareness of available resources, believing in the potential for change and redemption for all clients.